 Application background

 For the use case, we use data and ontologies related to the metabo- lism of homocysteine (Hcy).
-Hcy is an amino acidplays a key role in vitamin and cofactor metabolism, neuronal metabolism, and in the biological oxidation of enzymes.
-Hcy is also involved in the meta- bolism of sulphur-based amino acids, where it can be converted into methionine or cysteine (Vitamin B6 dependent).
+Hcy is an amino acid, which plays a key role in vitamin and cofactor metabolism, neuronal metabolism, and in the biological oxidation of enzymes.
+Hcy is also involved in the metabolism of sulphur-based amino acids, where it can be converted into methionine or cysteine (Vitamin B6 dependent).
 When converted into methionine, the reaction depends in cobalamin (Vitamin B12) and requires 5-methyltetrahydrofolate (5-methyl-THF) (Selhub, 1999).
 The latter is result of the reduction of 5,10-methyl-THF via 5,10- methyl-THF reductase, an enzyme that regulates Hcy levels (Selhub, 1999).
 High levels of Hcy are reported to play a role in the pathogenesis of atherosclerosis (Muniz et al., 2006), and of hepatic steatosis in hepatitis C infected subjects (Siqueira et al., 2011).
 Many organisms host Hcy- related bioprocesses, e.g. Mus musculus, Homo sapiens, Gallus gallus, Schizosaccharomyces pombe, and Oryza sativa.

 Resources